-Bizarre Magick Often with a slightly spooky edge, myths and tales are woven around the strange effects.
-This can take the place of a ghost story or any tale that may send a shiver down your spine.
+Bizarre Magick - Often with a slightly spooky edge, myths and tales are woven around the strange effects.
+This can take the place of a mock seance, ghost story or any tale that may send a shiver down your spine.

-Close-Up Magic which takes place at the table or in the hands of the audience or which involves small hand held props such as cards, coins and similar items.
+Close-Up Magic - Often called 'Table Hopping' or 'Walk-about' this takes place at the dining table or in the hands of the audience.
+It involves small hand held props such as cards, coins and similar items.

-Mentalism Used by magicians who utilise magic tricks and psychology to create the impression of being able to predict or read your mind and also exhibit other feats of ESP for entertainment purposes.
+Mentalism - Used by magicians who utilise magic tricks and psychology to create the impression of being able to predict the future, read your mind or move objects.
+They also exhibit other feats of ESP for entertainment purposes.

-Stage Magic Sometimes referred to as Cabaret.
+Stage Magic - Also referred to as Cabaret.
 This is magic performed in front of a large group.
 From a small party to a large theatre show.